ziap/ziap.github.io/content/blog/polymorphism/index.md

 # A brief introduction to polymorphism in C++

-Polymorphism means "many-shape", and in programming, it means designing an API that works with multiple "shapes" of input, for example, a function that takes multiple data-type.
+Polymorphism means "many-forms", and in programming, it means designing an API that works with multiple "forms" of input, for example, a function that takes multiple data-type.
 Consider the following function:

 ```c++